fabnav/homeChallenge/README.md

 - 🧙 **Yoda translation**: For legendary Pokemon or cave habitat
 - 🎭 **Shakespeare translation**: For all other Pokemon
 - If translation fails, returns original description

+## 🏗️ Design Decisions

+### Architecture
+- clear separation between Controller, Service, and DTO layers
+- used `RestClient` for cleaner, more maintainable HTTP calls
+- `AppConfig` bean for all external service URLs
+- `PokemonNotFoundException` with proper HTTP status codes
+- `PokemonUtils` for description extraction and cleaning logic

+### Code Quality
+- DTOs use records for immutability and clarity
+- null-safe operations with proper fallbacks
+- structured logging for debugging and monitoring
+- separate configurations for dev/prod environments

+### Testing Strategy
+- Service layer and Controller tests with mocked dependencies
+- Custom test helper for centralizing and simulating external API responses
+- Tests for not-found scenarios, null handling, and translation fallbacks

+### What I'd Add for Production

+#### **Resilience & Reliability**
+- ensure the application can handle failures, especially when dealing with external APIs.
+- implement exponential backoff and circuit breakers.
+- consider a proper timeout strategy.
+- respect the rate limits of the free API.

+#### **Caching**
+- caching would improve performance and reduce external API calls, given that Pokemon data is relatively static.
+- setup different TTLs between normal and translated requests.

+#### **Observability**
+- Prometheus + Grafana for monitoring

+#### **Security**
+- JWT tokens for API authentication
+- enhanced input validation
+- CORS policies for frontend integration

+#### **Operational Excellence**
+- helm charts for K8s orchestration
+- GitHub Actions/GitLab CI for automated testing and deployment
+- Terraform/CloudFormation for infrastructure as code

+#### **API Documentation**
+- OpenAPI/Swagger documentation

 ## 📝 Configuration